slimtoolkit/slim/README.md

 ## CURRENT STATE

+It WORKS with the sample image (built from `sample_apps/node`).
+More testing needs to be done to see how it works with other images.

-You can pass an image ID/name to `dockerslim` and it'll make a smaller image from it.
-The `sample_app` is 430MB and `dockerslim` turns it into 40MB.
+The sample node.js app image (built with the standard Ubuntu 14.04 base image) is 430MB and `dockerslim` turns it into 40MB.

 You can also run `dockerslim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.